Sacred Heart promises 'skin in the game'

 In addition, the company would expand Weems’ current primary care practice at the Apalachicola practice, maintain the clinic in Carrabelle, relocate its rehabilitation services from downtown Apalachicola to the Weems campus and establish a specialty care practice that would rotate in cardiology, orthopedics and general surgery on a weekly basis.

-The 25-bed hospital in Apalachicola and its swing bed program, would be decertified once the project began, and Weems’ crucial access hospital designation would be ended, with that Medicare designation, a boost to funding, likely transferred by state regulators to the Gulf County hospital.
+The 25-bed hospital in Apalachicola and its swing bed program, would be decertified once the project began, and Weems’ critical access hospital designation would end, and that Medicare designation, a boost to funding, likely transferred by state regulators to the Gulf County hospital.

 "We are going to bring physicians, we are going to bring specialists, we’re going to bring capital, qualified staff, and the expertise and the access to the entire (Ascension) system," Hall said.
 "We’re going to bring the ministry here.